danielsaidi/website_danielsaidi/_posts/2009/2009-09-15-auto-eject-external-drives-when-macbook-goes-to-sleep.md

 ---
 title: "Auto-eject external drives when Macbook goes to sleep"
 date:  2009-09-15 08:00:00 +0100
 tags:  osx
 ---

-> **Edit August 28, 2010** SleepWatcher has been changed and differs compared to the information found in the link below.
-This approach does, however, still work, as does the modified script that I provide below.
+**Edit August 28, 2010** `SleepWatcher` has been changed since I wrote this post and now differs from the information found in the link below.
+This approach does still work, though, as does the modified script that I provide below.

 I have a Macbook, and have always been annoyed that I manually have to eject the external disk every time I put the computer to sleep.